 The "original storyteller" aspect is also important, as HDR is very much being pitched as bringing the director's vision to your TV, much like Hi-Res music claims to be bringing the artist to your ears.
 In the case of HDR, this could extend beyond the realistic into more radically styled visuals.
-In previous standards, including Blu-ray, it just wasn't possible to achieve the same results.
+In previous standards, including those used on Blu-ray, it just wasn't possible to achieve the same results.

 What are the HDR tech specs?

 HDR uses new panel technology deliver this wider colour range and contrast, and it's very much about brightness and illumination.
 To view HDR content, you need to have a TV that's compatible with HDR, it's as simple as that.
-Although HDR has been talked about for a few years, there are now a set of standards for it, aiming to ensure that you're getting some sort of parity in HDR delivery across different devices.

 HDR-capable sets are suped-up televisions.
 Many HDR sets have a backlight system that can output about 1,000 nits peak brightness or greater, whereas standard HDTVs typically only output 100 nits, which is the level that Blu-ray and standard TV content is specified to.

 Nits refers to the brightness, although this isn't used uniformly when watching HDR content - this only refers to brightness in particular places, those highlights in a scene.
 Using an increased brightness range and a wider colour gamut, HDR can recreate visuals that weren't previously possible.